saltedbones/Africology-and-African-American-Studies/pages/next-stops.md

 meta-description: >-
  Training in African American Studies provides the foundation and tools needed for success in a cross-cultural and globalized economy.
+meta-keywords: >-
-meta-keywords: 'African American Studies, Black Studies, Jobs for African American Studies majors, College of Liberal Arts, Transferring to Temple University, Study Abroad Programs'
+  African American Studies, Black Studies, Jobs for African American Studies majors, College of Liberal Arts, Transferring to Temple University, Study Abroad Programs
 permalink: /next-stops/
 layout: page
 published: true